 Given the complexity of the CEMS system, and the associated compliance requirements involved with storing chemicals, inventory verification is a priority initiative for the Office of Environmental Health and Safety.
 Phase I of a multi-phase strategic plan involving PSU's CEMS system includes the verification and the development of a detailed inventory of all campus buildings which store and use regulated chemicals.
 Phase I had been identified as a priority goal for the department.
 However, due to competing priorities during the COVID-19 pandemic, as well as needing external consultants on site to complete this goal, it was put on hold during the duration of the pandemic.
+Efforts to undertake Phase I began during calendar year 2023 and will continue into 2024.
+Meetings with a third-party contractor, as well as obtaining a quote for the work has been completed.
 Efforts will focus on identifying those clusters which use and store the largest quantities of chemicals.
 Equal attention will focus on clusters storing regulated chemicals despite quantity.
 Primary buildings include the Boyd Science Center and its related laboratories, the Draper and Maynard art building, as well as the Silver Center for the Arts theatre building.
 Although not an exhaustive list of buildings needing review, the priority will be to inventory the buildings with the heaviest usage and storage of regulated chemicals.
 Future phases of the plan include compliance and governance relative to all campus safety data sheets (SDS).
 Oversight and management of the CEMS system requires significant resources both physical and financial in nature.
 The implementation of Phase I as well as future phases of this initiative will require additional leadership discussions and possible approvals to ensure the appropriate resources are in place to complete the goals as outlined.